 5. Regularly updated online presence

 Businesses that are active and meeting the needs of their customers are constantly updating themselves.
-This is through branding, their product line, the appearance of their storefronts, etc. A neglected website can cause trouble for customers through incorrect charges, products that aren’t shipped, inability to reach the right people because of outdated information, etc. Visitors look for signs that a website is still functioning before they place an order.
+This is through branding, their product line, the appearance of their storefronts, etc. A neglected website can cause trouble for customers through incorrect charges, products that aren’t shipped, the inability to reach the right people because of outdated information, etc. Visitors look for signs that a website is still functioning before they place an order.

 You can let visitors know that you’re still active as a brand in two simple ways.
 The first one is to maintain a blog and update it regularly.
 Once a week or biweekly should be enough to let people know you’re there.
 You can even use it as a strategy to grow web traffic and attract more customers.
 The second way is to maintain an active presence on at least one social media channel.
 Embed an activity feed in your footer or another place it could be noticed.
 It this isn’t feasible, add links to your social media profiles in the header or footer of your website.